broadinstitute/CellCap/README.rst

 Citing CellCap
 -----------------

-If you use CellBender in your research (and we hope you will), please consider citing our paper in Nature Methods:
+If you use CellCap in your research, please consider citing our paper:

 Yang Xu, Stephen Fleming, Matthew Tegtmeyer, Steven A. McCarroll, and Mehrtash Babadi.
 Modeling interpretable correspondence between cellular identity and perturbation response with CellCap.